Algorithm

 • Title Relevance: How well your title matches the search query

-• Video Metadata: Tags, descriptions, and closed captions that provide context
+• Video Metadata: Tags, descriptions, and closed captions

 2025 Algorithm Updates and Changes